Bath, mid February 1848

 “We’ll all go,” Kate said, and looked to cross the street, dodging between the carriages.

-Hugh sprang to Kate’s side, crossing with her to the far pavement and walking along High Street.
+Hugh sprang to Kate’s side, crossing with her to the far pavement and walking around the open market place.

 “Perhaps I could talk with Lord Beaufort now?”
 Hugh suggested.